 Another benefit is the relative ease of installation.
 Rather than requiring new wiring throughout the walls in your home, it relies on what’s already in place.
 Simply plug in a wireless router, configure the network, and you’re good to go.
-It is far less invasive than hardwiring, so many homeowners opt for this setup when retrofitting their home with a network.
+It is far less invasive than hardwiring, so it’s common when retrofitting homes with a network.

-The main drawbacks of a wireless home network include the fact they can be less secure.
-There are also bandwidth limitations, so if one person is streaming a high-definition movie on their smart TV while another is surfing through cat videos on their laptop – the network could be overloaded.
+The main drawbacks of a wireless home network include the fact it can be less secure.
+There are also bandwidth limitations on wireless networks.
+If one person is streaming a high-definition movie on their smart TV while another is surfing through cat videos on their laptop – the network could be overloaded.
 In some cases, even turning on the microwave could interfere with a Wi-Fi signal.

 Hardware in Wireless Networks

-The hardware used in wireless home networks are similar to that of hardwired ones, but without the extensive wiring needed to function properly.
+The hardware used in wireless home networks is similar to that of hardwired ones.
+The biggest difference is they require far less wiring to function properly.
 The components that go into these network installations include:

 - Wireless network adapters in each device (most wireless devices include these)